Reading

 Argues there’s no such thing as being naturally gifted.
 (Most) Every skill can be acquired if you take the right approach, and it provides strategies.

 Funny and satirical.
-Kinda cringey and requires a certain (dry) sense of humor.
+Kinda cringey and requires a certain (dry) sense of humor, but one of my favorite books of all time.

 War satire.
 Same as above, though maybe more poignant, also somewhat dry in its humor, but more inclusive.